Aaron Bell (politician): Political career

 Bell stood in the Labour-held seat of Don Valley in South Yorkshire at the 2017 election, but was unsuccessful.
 Bell was elected as MP for Newcastle-under-Lyme at the 2019 general election being the first Conservative MP for the constituency in modern times.

-As of 21 January 2020, he was an unpaid member of the board of Town Deal Newcastle-under-Lyme.
+As of 21 January 2020, Bell was an unpaid member of the board of Town Deal Newcastle-under-Lyme.

 Bell benefitted from hospitality worth thousands of pounds, provided on behalf of the gambling industry.
 He was a member of the All Party Parliamentary Group on Gambling, spoke out against tougher regulation of gambling and criticised measures taken by the gambling industry regulator to reduce addiction.

 In November 2021, he was one of 13 Conservative MPs who voted against a government-supported amendment to defer the suspension of Conservative MP Owen Paterson who was found to have breached lobbying rules.

 Bell was elected Vice Chair of the All-Party Parliamentary Humanist Group in 2021.
 He became the secretary in 2022.

 In January 2022, in the wake of the Partygate controversy, Bell publicly criticised Boris Johnson by asking: "Does the Prime Minister think I'm a fool" for properly following COVID-19 regulations during his grandmother's funeral the year before.